Music

 Music combines well and contrasts with mathematics and science (particularly physics), modern foreign languages, media studies and other arts subjects.
 Music is accepted as an academic subject for entrance to higher education.

-We have an enviable reputation for outstanding results.
-About half of our students continue their studies further at music conservatoires and universities.
-In the last three years destinations have included Oxford, Cambridge, Manchester, Birmingham, York and Southampton Universities and The Royal College of Music, Royal Academy of Music, Trinity College of Music, Guildhall School of Music, Royal Welsh College of Music and Birmingham Conservatoire.
-Others simply enjoy making music for pleasure.
+We have a reputation for outstanding results with many of our students continuing their studies further at music conservatoires and universities including Oxbridge.
+Destinations have included Oxford, Cambridge, Manchester, Birmingham, York and Southampton Universities and The Royal College of Music, Royal Academy of Music, Trinity College of Music, Guildhall School of Music, Royal Welsh College of Music and Birmingham Conservatoire.
+Others simply enjoy making music for pleasure or have it as a combined honours degree such as English and Music.

 Please see below for careers and labour market information for music - use the refresh buttons to find out about different courses and careers, and use the left and right arrows to view more detailed information.